 2.3.1.8.
 "First axis (symbol 1)" means an axis through the centre of reference and perpendicular to the observation half-plane;

-2.3.1.11.
+2.3.1.9.
 "Second axis (symbol 2)" means an axis through the centre of reference and perpendicular to both the first axis and the reference axis.
-The positive direction of the second axis lies in the observation half-plane when -90 < β1 < 90 as shown in Figure A4-II.
+The positive direction of the second axis lies in the observation half-plane when -90 < β1 < 90 as shown in Annex 4.

 2.3.2.
 Definition of photometric terms